Visceral Fat: What It Really Is and How to Get Rid of It

 Progressive insulin resistance

-The modern diet (fast carbs, ultra-processed foods) maintains chronic hyperinsulinaemia that promotes fat storage, particularly abdominal.
+The modern diet (fast carbs, ultra-processed foods) maintains chronic hyperinsulinaemia and insulin resistance that promote fat storage, particularly abdominal.

 Factor 04